 Does Audio Description change how I create an Ad?

 Audio Description is often added well after the production phase is complete, but this often presents a problem.
 Many ads feature “wall-to-wall” audio, which doesn’t leave any time for Audio Description.
 In some cases there is no possible way to add any descriptions.
-However, if a producer is aware that Audio Description is required, an alternate mix can be created that does leave space for the Audio Description to be inserted.
-Creating this alternate base mix will NOT affect the regular stereo or surround mixes created for the spot.
-Only people who have chosen to enable the SAP channel in their set-top box or television will hear the alternate mix.
+Only people who have chosen to enable the SAP channel in their set-top box or television will hear the Audio Description mix.

 What elements should I supply to Extreme Reach?